Prop 24 is a Pay for Privacy Scheme, Experts Warn

 - "We urge voters to reject Proposition 24… It appears that Prop 24 would allow businesses to create new 'pay for privacy' schemes.
 Tech companies could downgrade service to those who cannot or will not pay an extra fee.
 This is unfair to low-income consumers, seniors and people of color who are already struggling to afford essential high-speed internet connections while enduring a pandemic and massive unemployment."
 Linda Sherry, Consumer Action. https://www.consumer-action.org/press/articles/consumer-action-opposes-california-proposition-24

 "AT&T test-marketed charging broadband internet customers an extra $29 per month to protect the privacy of their personal data.
 It withdrew the privacy surcharge for the moment, following a firestorm of criticism.
-Privacy is a fundamental fight of the people.
+Privacy is a fundamental right of the people.
 Voters should reject Prop 24 and tell big tech that privacy is not a luxury item for the wealthy," Richard Holober, Consumer Federation of California stated.

 SOURCE Californians for Real Privacy - No on Proposition 24